 It’s time that KJV’s were made to be read.
 I want a KJV with a layout that’s readable.
 It wouldn’t seem as archaic and difficult to read if it was presented in a readable format.
 The KJV can be a readable translation, but it’s made unreadable by its design.
 The NCPB fixes the design issues, presenting the KJV in a highly readable format.
 A glossary would help though – especially for words that have changed in meaning but we don’t notice because it seems to fit the context.

 The New Cambridge Paragraph Bible gets my vote for an affordable multi-volume set and a Jongbloed goatskin edition.
 I’d love to see this Bible with high-end paper, goatskin cover, elegant ribbons, and a multi-color interior with red Psalm headings (okay, I got carried away, but this is close to my dream Bible).
 As it is it’s a nice functional Bible that’s made well.
 I especially like that it’s available in a hardcover edition as well as calfskin, making it available in an affordable edition and a higher quality edition.

 I consider the NCPB to be the hidden gem of KJV Bible design and recommend it to every KJV reader.
 I’d like to see this exact layout available in the 1769 edition (the last official update to the KJV) for those who prefer it to a newer revision.
-I especially recommend this edition to anyone that’s used to modern layouts but are new to the KJV.
+I especially recommend this edition to anyone that’s used to modern layouts but is new to the KJV.